-(Last Updated on : 25/03/2009)
+(Last Updated on : 30/04/2014)

-As such, the notion of politics and politic view to ruling the country is entrusted generally with the ruling Indian political dynasty since India Independence.
+As such, the notion of politics and politic view to ruling the country is entrusted generally with the ruling Indian political dynasty since Indian Independence.
 The present Republic of India, as in universally known from Indian ancient historical annals, never was governed in the present manner, with ancient Indians and the nationwide populace resorting to the monarchical system of administration, involving the dynastic form of government, ruled for time immemorial by one single dynasty, owing to his royal blood line and lineage.
 As such, the concept of Indian dynasties in erstwhile times entailed a much different context, pitching rulers against rulers for absolute supremacy.